 Next, we determine the best renewal price, which depends on the type of content and engagement.
 Like Hearst, this follows the principle that the more they consume the more they’re willing to pay when the renewal comes up.

-In fact, the daily and weekly meetings that Hearst has between their teams and marketing directors to come up with new paywall pricing ideas reminds me of our growth meetings with our publishing partners.
-This is where we compare notes across the Mequoda network and figure out what we’ve learned from one of our 100+ subscription offers currently running for print, web, and tablet editions amongst clubs, bundles and libraries.
+In fact, the daily and weekly meetings that Hearst has between their teams and marketing directors to come up with new paywall pricing ideas remind me of our growth meetings with our publishing partners.
+This is where we compare notes across the Mequoda network and figure out what we’ve learned from one of our 100+ subscription offers currently running for print, web, and tablet editions amongst clubs, bundles, and libraries.